freenode/web-7.0/content/news/2017-08-25-more-live-speakers.md

 - Chris Lamb - Currently the Debian Project Leader, Chris is a freelance computer programmer, author of dozens of free projects, and contributor to hundreds of others.
-Chris has spoken at numerous conferences, including LinuxCon China, HKOSCon,linux.conf.au, DjangoCon Europe, OSCAL, multiple DebConfs, Software Freedom Kosovo, foss-north & FOSS'ASIA.
+Chris has spoken at numerous conferences, including LinuxCon China, HKOSCon, linux.conf.au, DjangoCon Europe, OSCAL, multiple DebConfs, Software Freedom Kosovo, foss-north & FOSS'ASIA.
 - Philipp Krenn - part of the infrastructure team and a Developer Advocate at Elastic, spreading the love and knowledge of full-text search, analytics, and